eed3si9n/herding-cats/docs/07/d-Ior.md

 So `Ior.left` short curcuits like the failure values in `Xor[A, B]` and `Either[A, B]`, but `Ior.both` accumulates the failure values like `Validated[A, B]`.

+That's it for today!
+We'll pick it up from here later.